 General Confusion About Vaccinations

 There have been lots of discussions (and confusion) about cat and dog vaccinations.
 How often, what vaccinations are really necessary, do risks outweigh benefits, and so on.
 The standard of care for decades was to vaccinate dogs and cats annually for several common diseases, without much "choice" about specific vaccinations or schedules.
-The recommendation from the American Animal Hospital Association (AAHA - see links below this article) and most veterinarians and is to vaccinate every three years, with careful selection of the vaccines needed for each specific pet.
+The recommendation from the American Animal Hospital Association (AAHA) and most veterinarians and is to vaccinate every three years, with careful selection of the vaccines needed for each specific pet.

 The one exception to vaccine "choice" is the rabies vaccine.
 It is the only vaccination required by law in the United States, as rabies is a fatal disease.
 It is also a zoonotic disease, meaning it may be transmitted from animals to humans.
 There is no cure for rabies.